microsoft/live-share/docs/use/vs.md

     Once you've been accepted into the preview, sign into Visual Studio Live Share with the credentials you used to sign-up.
 See [sign in](#sign-in) for more details.

+3. **Open a folder**

+    Open a solution, project, or folder you would like to share as you would normally using the file menu or double clicking on the solution file.

+4. **[Optional] Lock down file access**

+    If you would prefer to lock down access or hide certain files or folders, a **.vsls.json** file can be added to your project with these settings.
+See [controlling file access and visibility](../reference/security.md#controlling-file access-and-visibility) for details.

-3. **Start a collaboration session**
+5. **Start a collaboration session**

-    Open a solution, project, or folder  you want to share and simply click the "Share" button in the upper right hand corner.
+    Now, simply click the "Share" button in the upper right hand corner.

     ![VS Share button](../media/vs-share-button.png)